GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Experiments and Results

+\textbf{QoR Extraction:} The designs corresponding to the selected encodings are generated as LUTs.
+They are synthesized with one of the available flows, and their \gls{qor} are extracted.

+\textbf{Iteration:} The newly evaluated designs are added to the dataset, and the process is repeated for another round.
 At each generation round, the dataset used for finetuning the network is expanded with additional designs, leading to two key effects: it improves the maximum attainable accuracy of the surrogate model, and it enriches the dataset with more diverse design knowledge.
 Consequently, surrogate-model-based recommendations generally improve over successive generation rounds.

+\textbf{Design Methodology Reference:} For clarity, we briefly restate the role of each component in GENIAL: